 Hong Kong's competitive economy is reflected in the transparency, predictability and simplicity of its low-rate tax system.
 These attractive qualities mean that, unlike many other jurisdictions, Hong Kong tax is generally not the determining factor in the way in which a transaction is structured in Hong Kong.
 There is no capital gains tax on the disposal of assets, including the disposal of shares and property.
 In addition, dividends are not classified as taxable income, and there is no withholding tax on dividends.

-Stamp duty on the transfer of Hong Kong shares is currently 0.2 per cent of the consideration paid (or market value), and is generally payable in equal shares of 0.1 per cent by both the seller and the buyer.
-Transactions that are structured as schemes of arrangement do not attract stamp duty.
-Stamp duty on the transfer of immovable non-residential property in Hong Kong ranges from 1.5 per cent (for transactions up to HK$2 million) to 8.5 per cent of the amount or value of the consideration (for transactions over HK$21,739,130) and is usually paid by the purchaser.18 The Stamp Duty Ordinance is the principal source of legislation governing this area.
+Stamp duty on the transfer of Hong Kong shares has recently been increased to 0.26 per cent of the consideration paid (or market value) and is generally payable in equal shares of 0.13 per cent by both the seller and the buyer.
+The increase came into effect on 1 August 2021.
+Transactions that are structured as schemes of arrangement do not generally attract stamp duty.
+As a measure to help enterprises sell non-residential properties to address their financial situation or liquidity needs in light of the covid-19-related economic downturn, with effect from 26 November 2020, the stamp duty on the sale and purchase or transfer of immovable non-residential property in Hong Kong was revised downwards to range from HK$100 (for transactions up to HK$2 million) to 4.25 per cent (for transactions over HK$21,739,120) of the amount or value of the consideration, whichever is higher.17 Such stamp duty is usually paid by the purchaser.
+The Stamp Duty Ordinance is the principal source of legislation governing this area.

 The Inland Revenue Ordinance sets out three taxes on income: profits tax, salaries tax and property tax.
 Liability to tax under these three heads, as a general rule, is limited to persons or entities carrying on a trade, profession or business in Hong Kong, and to income that 'arises in or is derived from' Hong Kong.
 To this extent, the residence status of persons and companies is irrelevant to income tax assessment.
 Corporations are taxed at 8.25 per cent on assessable profits up to HK$2 million and 16.5 per cent on any part of assessable profits over HK$2 million, whereas unincorporated businesses are taxed at 7.5 per cent on assessable profits up to HK$2 million and 15 per cent on any part of assessable profits over HK$2 million.